gjmcn/zap/docs/contents-md/Set-Property.md

 ##### `chg` {#chg}

-Set an object/array property. `chg` returns the modified object:
+`chg` takes an object/array, a property name and a new value for the property. `chg` sets the property and returns the modified object:

 ```
 o = # u 5 v 6